berkeley-stat159/project-delta/slides/progress.md

 - Linear Regression
   - Multiple and single regression with stimulus

-# Our Plan
+# OUR PLAN

 ## Goal

-- Trying to reproduce methods as well as adding our own thoughts into it
+- To reproduce methods as well as adding our own thoughts into it
 - Using other methods that may or may not come to the same conclusion

-## Analysis to Perform
+## Methods and Analysis to Perform

 - Hypothesis tests
 - Linear regression, Logistic regression, Correlation analysis
-- Robust Regression Analysis, PCA
+- Robust regression analysis, Principle component analysis

+# OUR PLAN

+## Methods and Analysis to Perform(cont'd)

-# Support vector machines
+- Support vector machines
-  - Machine learning algorithm
-    - Process: draw boundaries between clusters of data
+  - Process: draw boundaries between clusters
-  - Plan to use to classify parts of the brain
+  - Classify parts of the brain
     - What parts (de)activate most when making decisions?
-    - What parts are more active when given a good/bad/obvious/etc. wager?
+    - What parts are active given a good/bad/obvious/etc. wager?
-    - Are these parts the same, or different?
+    - Are these parts the same or different?
-## Decision trees
+- Decision trees
-  - Machine learning algorithm
-    - Analyze input variables consecutively
+  - Process: analyze inputs consecutively
-    - Models human decision-making very well
+    - Models human decision-making well
-  - Plan to analyze brain activity and decision-making multiple ways
+  - MANY questions:
-    - What conclusions result from combinations of these parts activating?
+    - What results from combinations of parts activating?
-    - What conclusions result from combinations of parametric gains/losses?
+    - What results from combinations of gains/losses?
-    - What parts activate given combinations of parametric gains/losses?
+    - What parts activate given combinations of gains/losses?

+# Our PLAN

-## Simplification Steps
+- Simplification Steps

-## Issues We have Discussed
+- Issues We have Discussed

-## Methods of validating models
+- Methods of validating models
   - t-tests
   - RSS
   - Cross-validation

-# Our Process
+# OUR PROCESS

-## Hardest Parts of the Project
+## Most Difficult Parts of the Project

 - Size of data
-  - Spent a lot of time trying to figure out format
+  - Spent much time deciphering format
   - What we need and don't need to look at
 - Writing tests for functions
   - Lack of small piece of data that we know all about
   - Can improvise for simple functions only

-## Issues With Working as a Team
+## Issues Working as a Team

 - Difficult for all to meet together
-- Different styles for writing and documenting code
+- Different styles of coding and documenting
 - Difficult to communicate what we want to do
-  - Don't tell each other what we're planning to do
+  - Don't tell each other what we plan to do
-    - Merge conflicts all day, er'day
 - Organizing GitHub repository

+# OUR PROCESS

 ## Most Useful Parts of Class

-- Linear Modelling
+- Linear modelling
 - Correlation per voxel

 ## Least Helpful Parts of Class